 REGION: Hampshire GRAPES: Chardonnay & Pinot Noir

 Hattingley is blessed with a faithful following of discerning drinkers.
-The 2011 maiden vintage of Kings Cuvvee sold out some time ago.
-2012 was skipped for reasons obvious to anyone who knows anything about the vintage.
+The 2011 maiden vintage of King's Cuvée sold out some time ago.
+2012 was skipped for reasons obvious to anyone who knows anything about that vintage.
 I’ve been amongst the eager crowd chasing this release.

 An intense nose rushes the senses, full of tropical and smokey scents.
 The palate is profound.
 Amongst the prominent smokey oaked character there’s a tight core of red apple, yuzu juice and clean copper.
 Really nice tension.
 The dosage seems perfectly judged to bring out the best of the wine.